RunTheAgent

 Automatic Updates: Always Current, Never Interrupted

-New features, bug fixes, and security patches applied automatically.
-You benefit from every OpenClaw improvement without managing the update process.
+New features, bug fixes, and security patches applied automatically to your OpenClaw instance.
+You benefit from every improvement without managing the update process.

 The Update Problem with Self-Hosted Software